divio/documentation-framework/adoption.rst

 Who is using the system?
 ========================

-..  admonition:: Please update your bookmarks!

-    These pages are now maintained and updated at https://diataxis.fr.

 ..  sidebar:: Not listed here?

     If you're using the system, or are in the process of adopting it, please let us know if you'd like to be